mtib/dnd-assistant/README.md

 Paths are relative to the file they are included in.
 When absolute the root is the root configured in the configuration file.

-### Chats

-When running the program, you will choose a chat name, this will determine the folder and file.
-Chats are saved as markdown.

-It will not allow you to overwrite an existing file.